masagrator/FLiNSGM/American Fugitive/Readme.md

 2. Open it with UnityEx
 3. Find second biggest file in there (`resources_00001.-13`), unpack it, go to `Unity_Assets_Files\resources` and open with HxD
 4. Go to the end of file, there will be structure with languages
-4. Switch acronym and full language strings between language you want to replace and language you want to use (look out to not break size check that is implemented as u32 before each string)
+4. Switch `acronym` and `full string` between language you want to replace and language you want to use (look out to not break size check that is implemented as uint32 before each string)
 5. Go back to UnityEx and press "Import files"
 6. Put resources.assets to LayeredFS